Tom2096/Gestures-YT-Scripts/README.md

 This program recognizes the user's hand gesture and performs an assigned action on a Youtube video.

-The actions current recognized are:
+The actions currently recognized are:

 Fist => To play a video